 For the meringue:

-- In the meantime, combine egg whites and cream of tartar in a clean, dry metal or glass bowl.
-Beat at medium speed until egg yolks form bubbles and look frothy.
+- In the meantime, combine the egg whites and cream of tartar in a clean, dry metal or glass bowl.
+Beat at medium speed until the egg yolks form bubbles and look frothy.

 - Add the sugar, one tablespoon at a time.
 Beat on medium speed between each addition until the sugar is well incorporated.
 At this point, when you pull your mixer out of the meringue, the point that forms will fall over on top of itself.
 This is soft peaks.